binance/binance-spot-api-docs/testnet/rest-api.md

 {
   "symbol": "BTCUSDT",
   "orderId": 28,
-  "orderListId": -1, // Unless OCO, value will be -1
+  "orderListId": -1, // Unless part of an order list, value will be -1 "clientOrderId": "6gCrw2kRUAF9CvJDGP16IP", "transactTime": 1507725176595
-  "clientOrderId": "6gCrw2kRUAF9CvJDGP16IP",
-  "transactTime": 1507725176595
 }